Minimal surfaces with negative curvature in large dimensional spheres: Harmonic maps, minimal surfaces and results of Song

 The map $f$ is called \emph{minimal} if it is a critical point of the area, namely if for any smooth variation $(f_t)_{t\in (-\epsilon,\epsilon)}$ we have

-We recall a definition of Gulliver \cite{Gulliver:1973}, see also Micallef--White for minimal maps \cite{Micallef:1995aa}.
-Let $P$ be a discrete subset.
-A \emph{branched minimal immersion} at a the branch locus $P$ is a map $f: \Sigma \to M$ which is a minimal immersion away from $P$ and for every $p$ in $P$ can be written after a suitable choice of coordinates (in which $p=0$) as $f(z)=(z^{d+1},g(z))$ where $d$ is the order of the branching and $g$, $\d g$ are $\mathcal O(z^{d+1})$

-\begin{remark} If $p$ is a branched point of order $d$ of a branched minimal immersion, the induced metric has a conical singularity of angle $2\pi(d-1)$ at $p$.
-Such a cone singularity yields a singularity of the sectional curvature of the induced metric. \end{remark}
+We recall a definition of Robert Gulliver \cite{Gulliver:1973}, see also Mario Micallef and Brian White for minimal maps \cite{Micallef:1995aa}.
+Let $P$ be a discrete subset of $\Sigma$, a \emph{branched minimal immersion} with {\em branch locus} $P$ is a map $f: \Sigma \to M$ which is\begin{itemize} \item a minimal immersion away from $P$, \item for every $p$ in $P$, there is a positive integer $d$, called \emph{the order of branching}, such that the map $f$ can be written in local coordinates centered at $p$ as $f(z) = (z^{d+1}, g(z))$, where $g$ and $\mathrm{d}g$ are $\mathcal{O}(z^{d+1})$. \end{itemize} \begin{remark} If $p$ is a branched point of a branched minimal immersion $f$, then the differential of $f$ vanishes at $p$.
+Hence, the induced metric, seen as a 2-tensor on $\Sigma$, vanishes at $p$. \end{remark}